Post image for You are the King Dork of my heart

 The real reason I don’t like them, though, is that I know they will never let me into their club.
 I wouldn’t particularly like to be a fourteen-year-old hippie revivalist with embroidered jeans listening to the Dead and playing Man in Auditorium in Our Town by Thornton Wilder.
 But the fact that they wouldn’t accept me even if I did want to be a f.-y.-0. h.r. with e.j. listening to the D. and playing M.i.A. in O.T. by T.W. rubs me the wrong way.

-bonus factor: Little Big Tom
+Bonus Factor: Little Big Tom

 Tom’s stepdad Tom (known in Tom’s head as Little Big Tim for reasons I will leave to the book to explain) is a sweet, clueless hippie that reminded a me a LOT of Mr. Rosso from Freaks & Geeks.
-I won’t give him our Cosby award, because he’s not actually a great dad.
+I won’t give him our Keith Mars award, because he’s not actually a great dad.
 He’s just really, really entertaining.
 Here’s what Tom has to say about him:

 He means well.
 He likes to walk around making little helpful comments.